Qiskit/qiskit-ibm-transpiler/CODE_OF_CONDUCT.md

 # Code of Conduct

-All members of this project agree to adhere to the Qiskit Code of Conduct listed at [https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md](https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md)
+All members of this project agree to adhere to the IBM Quantum Code of Conduct listed [here](https://docs.quantum.ibm.com/open-source/code-of-conduct)